How long does the program last?

 Will I need to repeat those courses that are transferred in?

 What if I do want to re-take those classes that are transferred in?

-You can choose to audit those courses for no extra fee (non-participation), or re-take to participate in those classes at half price.
+You can choose to re-take those classes at half price.

 How many labs are in this certification?